espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-faq.rst

     - For publication, users call the API :cpp:func:`esp_ble_mesh_model_publish` to publish messages.

-2.4 How to achieve the transmission of messages without packet loss?
+2.4 How to Achieve the Transmission of Messages Without Packet Loss?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Acknowledegd message is needed if users want to transmit messages without packet loss.
+    Acknowledged message is needed if users want to transmit messages without packet loss.
 The default time to wait for corresponding response is set in :ref:`CONFIG_BLE_MESH_CLIENT_MSG_TIMEOUT`.
 If the sender waits for the response until the timer expires, the corresponding timeout event would be triggered.

 .. note::

     Response timeout can be set in the API :cpp:func:`esp_ble_mesh_client_model_send_msg`.
 The default value (4 seconds) would be applied if the parameter :code:`msg_timeout` is set to **0**.

-2.5 How to send unacknowledged messages?
+2.5 How to Send Unacknowledged Messages?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     For client models, users can use the API :cpp:func:`esp_ble_mesh_client_model_send_msg` with the parameter :code:`need_rsp` set to :code:`false` to send unacknowledged messages.

     For server models, the messages sent by using the API :cpp:func:`esp_ble_mesh_server_model_send_msg` are always unacknowledged messages.

-2.6 How to add subscription address to models?
+2.6 How to Add Subscription Address to Models?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Subscription address can be added through Configuration Client Model.

-2.7 What is the difference between messages sent and published by models?
+2.7 What Is the Difference Between Messages Sent and Published by Models?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Messages sent by calling the API :cpp:func:`esp_ble_mesh_client_model_send_msg` or :cpp:func:`esp_ble_mesh_server_model_send_msg` will be sent in the duration determined by the Network Transmit state.

     Messages published by calling the API :cpp:func:`esp_ble_mesh_model_publish` will be published determined by the Model Publication state.
 And the publication of messages is generally periodic or with a fixed number of counts.
 The publication period and publication count are controlled by the Model Publication state, and can be configured through Configuration Client Model.

-2.8 How many bytes can be carried when sending unsegmented messages?
+2.8 How Many Bytes Can Be Carried When Sending Unsegmented Messages?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     The total payload length (which can be set by users) of unsegmented message is 11 octets, so if the opcode of the message is 2 octets, then the message can carry 9-octets of valid information.
 For vendor messages, due to the 3-octets opcode, the remaining payload length is 8 octets.

-2.9 When should the :ref:`Relay <ble-mesh-terminology-features>` feature of nodes be enabled?
+2.9 When Should the :ref:`Relay <ble-mesh-terminology-Features>` Feature of Nodes Be Enabled?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Users can enable the Relay feature of all nodes when nodes detected in the mesh network are sparse.